XiaoliChan/wmiexec-RegOut/README.md

 Value: 1
 ```

-- wmipersist-wip.py (Recommend): A Python version of [WMIHACKER](https://github.com/rootclay/WMIHACKER), which I picked the vbs template from it.
+- wmipersist-wip.py (Recommend, !!!only works on linux platform!!!): A Python version of [WMIHACKER](https://github.com/rootclay/WMIHACKER), which I picked the vbs template from it.
 Attacker can use it to do lateral movement safety under antivirus-software running.

 - wmiexec-regOut.py: Just a simple Win32_Process.create method example .